rthomas24/conversational_AI_model/README.md

-# Simplified Conversational AI model ready for use
+# Simplified Conversational AI model

-Introducing a sophisticated Conversational AI model, leveraging the power of Langchain and OpenAI's cutting-edge language model.
+Sophisticated Conversational AI model, leveraging the power of Langchain and OpenAI's cutting-edge language model.
 This model is uniquely designed to operate on custom imported data, enabling personalized and context-aware interactions.
 By integrating Langchain, it efficiently manages conversation flows, ensuring coherent, natural language exchanges.
 The use of OpenAI's language model allows the system to generate remarkably human-like responses.

 ## Installation